rubenfcasal/rubenfcasal/content/home/posts.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Recent Posts"
+title = "Posts Recientes"
 subtitle = ""
 widget = "posts"

 # Order that this section will appear in.
-weight = 40
+weight = 4

 # Filter posts by tag.
 #  By default, show all recent posts.